NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/operations-gas-noise.md

     const testValue = 100;

     it("wrongOversizedType should use euint256 unnecessarily", async function () {
+      // ⛽ Gas Tip:
+      // Larger types (like euint64 or euint256) are much more computationally
+      // expensive than smaller types (euint8, euint32).
+Always use the smallest
-      const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;
+      // type that can fit your data. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

       const input = await fhevm